GMC investigations

 The investigation includes gathering information such as medical records, documentary evidence (for example from the police or a doctor’s employers), statements from those involved, and/or the opinion of an independent expert.
 The investigation may also involve an assessment of the doctor’s performance, health, or knowledge of the English language.

-At this stage, known as rule 4, the doctor has 7 days to return the employer work details form.
-The GMC will then write to the employer enclosing details of the concern and ask the employer to confirm if they have any concerns about the doctor.
-If the doctor is a GP there is a requirement under the NHS Performers List regulations to notify the holder of the List if a formal investigation is opened.
+At this stage, known as Rule 4, the doctor has seven (7) days to return the work details form.
+The GMC will then write to the employer/s enclosing details of the concern and ask the employer/s to confirm if they have any concerns about the doctor.

-“The “realistic prospect” test will apply to both the factual allegations and the question whether, if established, the facts would demonstrate that the practitioner’s fitness to practise is impaired to a degree justifying action on registration.
+“The realistic prospect” test will apply to both the factual allegations and the question whether, if established, the facts would demonstrate that the practitioner’s fitness to practise is impaired to a degree justifying action on registration.
 It will reflect a genuine (not remote or fanciful) possibility.
 It is in no-one’s interest for cases to be referred to a medical practitioners tribunal when they are bound to fail.
-On the other hand, cases which raise a genuine issue of impaired fitness to practise justifying action on registration are for the medical practitioners tribunal to decide”.
+On the other hand, cases which raise a genuine issue of impaired fitness to practise justifying action on registration are for the medical practitioners tribunal to decide.

-The test requires the case examiners to look at the doctor’s current fitness to practise and so the reflection and remediation evidence at this stage of the investigation is extremely important.
+The test requires the Case Examiners to look at the doctor’s current fitness to practise and so the reflection and remediation evidence at this stage of the investigation is extremely important.

 The potential outcomes are:

-- Letter of advice - A letter of advice would not be considered an adverse finding, but you should ensure you take heed of the advice.
-A letter of advice would constitute fitness to practise history;
+• letter of advice - A letter of advice would not be considered an adverse finding, but you should ensure you take heed of the advice.
+A letter of advice would constitute fitness to practise history

-- A warning – where there is evidence of behaviour or performance significantly below the expected standard which does not meet the threshold for referral to a hearing, visible for two years on the public register.
-A warning would constitute fitness to practise history;
+• a warning – where there is evidence of behaviour or performance significantly below the expected standard which does not meet the threshold for referral to a hearing, visible for two years on the public register.
+A warning would constitute fitness to practise history

-- Undertakings – an agreement about certain aspects of a doctor’s future practice, such as to work under supervision, or to receive medical attention, visible for ten years after expiry, although health conditions remain confidential.
-Undertakings would constitute fitness to practise history;
+• undertakings – an agreement about certain aspects of a doctor’s future practice, such as to work under supervision, or to receive medical attention, visible for ten years after expiry, although health conditions remain confidential.
+Undertakings would constitute fitness to practise history

-- Referring the case to an investigation committee hearing – where there may be disagreement between the decision-makers at the GMC, or where a doctor is not willing to accept a warning that has been offered;
+• referring the case to an investigation committee hearing – where there may be disagreement between the decision-makers at the GMC, or where a doctor is not willing to accept a warning that has been offered

-- Referral to a Medical Practitioners Tribunal hearing.
+• referral to a Medical Practitioners Tribunal hearing.

 Medical Practitioner Tribunal Service hearings

-The Medical Practitioners Tribunal Service (MPTS) is a statutory committee of the GMC and is accountable to the GMC council and the UK parliament.
+The Medical Practitioners Tribunal Service (MPTS) is a statutory committee of the GMC and is accountable to the GMC Council and the UK Parliament.
 The MPTS is independent in its decision making and operates separately from the investigatory role of the GMC.
-The decision of the MPTS panel can be appealed by the GMC and/or the Professional Standards Authority (PSA) and the doctor and the appeal is heard in the high court and its equivalents in Scotland and Northern Ireland.
+The decision of the MPTS panel can be appealed by the GMC and/or the Professional Standards Authority (PSA) and the doctor, and the appeal is heard in the High Court and its equivalents in Scotland and Northern Ireland.

-A doctor can be referred to a tribunal hearing at two points during an investigation.
+A doctor can be referred to a Tribunal Hearing at two points during an investigation.

 1. Interim Orders Tribunal (IOT)